haroldlinke/MobaLedLib_pyProgGen/README.md

   Unfortunately the ProgrammGenerator code is using only the ComPortNumber as Integer and is using a negative number to signal a blocked ComPort by another program.
   This needs to be adapted to the way the "old"parts of the ColorCheckprogram access the ARDUINO.
   The paramaters from the "ARDUINO"-Configuration Page are NOT synchronised with the ProgrammGenerator part as both parts of the prohram use a different way of handling USB-Ports.
+(With VLX4.17 this issue should be solved)

 - All paths need to be checked and adapted to the LINUX/MAC path rules (replace \ with /)
 - all generated batch files need to be adapted from Windows cmds to Linux shell commands